 This is why a team approach is so important.
-The final decision must be based on a range of views, experiences etc. Even then the decision may need to change should new information, regulations or guidance become available, or something happen to cause an incident.
+The final decision must be based on a range of views, experiences etc. Even then the decision may need to change should new information, regulations or guidance become available.

 The most commonly used formulae for calculating significance is likelihood x severity.
-Other considerations such as the numbers that could be affected and any special risk groups (allergies, children, and older people) should also be weighed up.
+Other considerations such as the numbers that could be affected and any special risk groups (allergies, children, older people) should also be weighed up.